-2.1.1 At present, the Authority does not limit the number of hackney carriages.
+2.1.1 At present, the Authority does not limit the number of hackney carriages, however, any new hackney carriage vehicles will need to be wheelchair accessible.

 2.2 Application Procedures

 2.2.1 The application procedures for hackney carriage or private hire vehicle licences are set out in Appendix A.